 - Rich in culture

-Here, you get the hustle and bustle of Taipei, the capital city of Taiwan, where every trip starts and ends.
+Here, you get the hustle and bustle of Taipei, the largest city (and capital) of Taiwan, where every trip starts and ends.

 - But also relaxing